sqldep/lionfish/README.md

 ## How to limit what is being exported?

+After unpacking SQLdep.zip you will find an `sql` directory which contains all SQL code being executed by Lionfish.
+It is possible to edit these files as follows.

 ##### MS SQL - only export some databases
 1. open file `sql/mssql/databases/cmd.sql`
 2. find this section and modify WHERE clause at your will